 Now that you understand that siblings don’t inherit all of the same DNA from their parents and that children only inherit half of their parent’s DNA, you can imagine how helpful it might be to have additional relatives test.

-Aunts, uncles, grandparents, or even siblings of your grandparents, can help you get a more complete picture of your family’s recent and distant ancestry.
+Aunts, uncles, grandparents, great-grandparents, or even siblings of your grandparents or great-grandparents, can help you get a more complete picture of your family’s recent and distant ancestry.
 All of these relatives inherited some different DNA from the ancestors that you share in common.

 Read as much as your can about how to understand autosomal DNA results

-The type of DNA test offered by Ancestry DNA, 23andMe, Living DNA, My Heritage DNA, and the Family Tree DNA Family Ancestry test analysis your autosomal DNA.
+The type of DNA test offered by Ancestry DNA, 23andMe, Living DNA, My Heritage DNA, and Family Tree DNA analyze your autosomal DNA.

-I’ve written more than five hundred articles on this website about how to understand your autosomal DNA results and do family history research, including how to understand your DNA match list, how DNA is inherited, how to figure out how your DNA matches are related to you, how to use your DNA matches to build your family tree and what an ethnicity estimate really is.
+I’ve written almost 700 articles on this website about how to understand your autosomal DNA results and do family history research, including how to understand your DNA match list, how DNA is inherited, how to figure out how your DNA matches are related to you, how to use your DNA matches to build your family tree and what an ethnicity estimate really is.

-I’m not the only person out there writing about genetic genealogy, DNA and genealogy, or DNA results, so if you can’t find an article on my site to answer your question, you’ll be able to find another expert blogger to help you out.
+I’m not the only person out there writing about genetic genealogy, DNA and genealogy, or DNA results, so if you can’t find an article on my site to answer your question, you’ll be able to find lots of videos and articles to help you out.

 The more you read before your results come back, the more you’ll understand when you first open your e-mail and click through to your DNA results.